Austin Business Woman Redesign

 • Distance

-• A more traditional matrix with a grid and check marks would make the membership descriptions easier to read.
+• Layout: Users preferred a traditional comparison matrix with a grid and check marks for easier scanning

 Hierarchy: